vslobody/Ubuntu-to-Raspberry-PI-Cross-Compile-and-Debug-using-Eclipse-/README.md

 sudo rsync -avz voldemort@raspberrypi_ip:/usr/local usr sudo rsync -avz voldemort@raspberrypi_ip:/home/voldemort/.local/ .local
 ```
 Attentive reader may notice that here I have few more lines as compared to the original post.
-This is becasue we need to repair absolute symlinks with relatie ones, and some of the symlinks are pointing to the `/etc` location, for example:
+This is becasue we need to repair absolute symlinks with relative ones, and some of the symlinks are pointing to the `/etc` location, for example:
 ```
 138307961 lrwxrwxrwx  1 root root       48 Sep 21 19:52 libblas.so.3 -> /etc/alternatives/libblas.so.3-aarch64-linux-gnu
 138308251 lrwxrwxrwx  1 root root       50 Sep 21 19:52 liblapack.so.3 -> /etc/alternatives/liblapack.so.3-aarch64-linux-gnu